-Cancer: From Traditional Drugs to Nanomedicine
+Cancer Therapeutics: From Traditional Drugs to Nanomedicine

-# IntroductionCancer is a complex disease characterized by the uncontrolled growth and spread of abnormal cells.
-Traditional cancer treatments often involve chemotherapy, radiation therapy, and surgery, which can be harsh and have significant side effects.
-In recent years, nanomedicine has emerged as a promising new approach to cancer treatment, offering potential advantages such as increased drug delivery efficiency, targeted therapy, and reduced toxicity.
+Cancer is a complex disease characterized by the uncontrolled growth and spread of abnormal cells.
+Traditional cancer treatments, such as chemotherapy, radiation therapy, and surgery, can be harsh and have significant side effects.
+In recent years, nanomedicine has emerged as a promising new approach to cancer treatment, offering potential advantages like increased drug delivery efficiency, targeted therapy, and reduced toxicity.

 Basic Concepts of Nanomedicine

-- Nanoparticles: Particles with a diameter of less than 100 nm that can be injected into the body and accumulate in tumor tissues.
+- Nanoparticles: Particles with a diameter less than 100 nm that can be injected into the body and accumulate in tumor tissues.

 - Targeted Ligands: Molecules that bind to specific receptors on tumor cells, allowing nanocarriers to selectively deliver their payloads.